LOADING ...

 On and on she through the stream,

-As dusk and night began to fall,
+As dusk gathered and night to fall,

-The sounds of enveloped her.
+The of greenness enveloped her.

-A big square filled with grass.
+A big square entirely with grass.

-Calmly she stepped out of the and
+Calmly she out of the stream and

 Into her shoes and walked it.

-Bowl and herself to it.
+and taped herself to it.

 Looked up to the stars and wildly.

-What blood type do you
+What blood do you have?

-I don't know.
-I've never been-- I don't think I've ever--
+David: I don't know.
+I've never been-- I think I've ever--

 o